With a little help from my friends: essentiality vs opportunity in group criticality: Opportunity Measures that Involve More Players

 At first sight there does not seem to exist an uncontested winner among the proposals for extending the notion of criticality to actions involving groups of players.
 A closer look makes us question the adequacy of the opportunity test given in Definition \ref{def:optest} for notions of criticality that involve groups of players.
 This indicator was defined in a context where voting power measures ``quantify the extent (denoted as $E_\kappa$) to which $i$ can be a member of a group of size $\kappa$ that has the opportunity to make a difference as to whether the bill passes" (Beisbart \cite{b10}, p.473).

-A player $i$ that is critical of rank 1 satisfies the opportunity test, with the player always outside critical for $S \setminus \{i\}$ and inside critical for $S \cup \{i\}$.
-Moving to higher ranks of criticality an outside critical player for $S \setminus \{i\}=S$ cannot become inside critical for $S \cup \{i\}$, because other players outside $S$ are needed to change the outcome.
+When the first rank is considered, all the notions of criticality considered in this work pass the test, since a player $i$ is outside critical for $S \setminus \{i\}$ if and only if it is inside critical for $S \cup \{i\}$.

+Moving to higher ranks and focusing on $d$-criticality, an outside critical player for $S \setminus \{i\}=S$ cannot become inside critical for $S \cup \{i\}$, because other players outside $S$ are needed to change the outcome.
 These players are jointly critical wrt to $S \cup \{i\}$, making $i$ inessential for the change.
 In fact, the following result regarding $d$-criticality holds.

 \begin{proposition} Suppose player $i \in N$ is $d$-critical of rank 2 or higher wrt $S$.
 Then $i$ is inessential for at least one of the critical coalitions that define the rank of $d$-criticality in $S \setminus \{i\}$ and $S \cup \{i\}$. \end{proposition} \begin{proof} If and $i \notin S \in \mathcal{W}$, then $i$ is always inessential for the critical coalition that turns $S=S\setminus\{i\}$ into a losing coalition.
 The case when $i \in S \notin \mathcal{W}$ and $i$ is not essential for $S=S \cup \{i\}$ is similar.